DonyGravano/PizzaFactory/readme.md

 I've created a wrapper for the random objects so that this can be mocked during the tests
 I've created a wrapper for the delay so that it doesn't impede the tests It feels a bit wrong to have the PizzaFactory saving the pizzas as it doesn't feel like it should be it's responsibility, but the requirements stated it had to be written to file after it cooked so it was just simpler to do it in there.
-I've left things in one project however if the project were larger I'd break it down into the following projects/Layers:
+I've left things in one project however if the project were larger I'd break it down into the following projects/layers with corresponding test projects :
 -	Application - This would contain any pizza application specific logic, i.e. the Shop, Factory and CookingTimeCalculator
 -	DataProviders - These would be implementions of certain interfaces like the DataRepository
 -	Abstractions - This would contain the interfaces so that specific implementations could exist in isolation